 Slick style: Idris Elba

 Famous for his iconic depictions of drug lord Stringer Bell in the TV series "The Wire" and detective John Luther in "Luther," this charismatic Golden Globe-award winner knows how to handle a gun.
-He got turned off from the idea, however, when the discussion only "became about race," he said in 2023, which made the "whole thing disgusting and off-putting."
+However, he said in 2023 that when the discussion only "became about race," it made the "whole thing disgusting and off-putting."

 Image: picture-alliance/dpa/Invision/T. Jewell

-Another outsider, the pop star has already demonstrated his affection for Bond in the 1998 song, "Millennium."
-In the video, Williams parodied 007, dressed in a tuxedo, driving an Aston Martin, surrounded by beautiful women in fluffy negligees.
-The singer has since matured, with gray streaks.
-But maybe it only adds to the allure.
+Another outsider, the pop star has already shown his affection for Bond in the 1998 song "Millennium."
+Williams parodied 007 in the video, dressed in a tuxedo, driving an Aston Martin and surrounded by beautiful women in fluffy negligees.
+The singer has since matured, but maybe the gray streaks in his hair only add to the allure.
 Whether a singing Bond can save the world is another question.

 Image: Jens Niering/picture alliance